 Vita’s research-led approach and ability to transfer research and technology into use is central to our programme strategy.
 We are collaborating with Teagasc, the Irish agri research agency and Wageningen Univerity in Holland to support three Ethiopian PhD students who will bring a wealth of knowledge back into their communities.
 Our dairy, potato and hybrid maize projects in particular are research driven, and this real life application is proving to be transformative in the lives of participating farmers.

 Our programmes and projects create social, environmental and financial impact on the communities in which we work.
 Understanding and measuring impact is a critical aspect to our work as from this, we can learn and improve.
 Our potato farmers have seen yields increase on average by 300%.
-Our Green Impact Fund will reduce carbon emissions by 420,000 tonnes while enabling 200,000 people to access sustainable, safer cooking energy and clean water, while 100,000 will have access to renewable lighting through solar lamp kits.
+Our Green Impact Fund supports projects to reduce carbon emissions while enabling people to access sustainable, safer cooking energy and clean water, and provide access to renewable lighting through solar lamp kits.